 The Group measures loss allowances for trade receivables and contract assets at an amount equal to lifetime expected credit losses, which is calculated using a provision matrix.
+The Group segments its trade receivables and contract assets based on geographic regions, due to different loss patterns experienced in the different regions.

-Expected loss rates are based on actual loss experience over the past 2 to 3 years.
+Expected loss rates are based on actual loss experience over the past 3 years.
 These rates are adjusted to reflect differences between economic conditions during the period over which the historic data has been collected, current conditions and the Group's view of economic conditions over the expected lives of the receivables.